ballerina-attic/ballerina-awslambda-deployment/README.md

 In Ballerina, any function can be exposed as an AWS Lambda function by annotating a function which has a similar function signature as the above function, with `awslambda:Function`.
 The `awslambda:Context` object contains contextual information on the current execution such as the request id, tracing information, and the remaining execution time.
 The payload is passed as a `json` value via the `input` variable.
 The function can return a `json` as a response, or else an `error` can be returned to signal an error situation to the Lambda runtime.

-2. Update the code to extract the S3 object information retrieved by the Lambda function.
+2.&nbsp;Update the code to extract the S3 object information retrieved by the Lambda function.
 In the below example, the bucket, object name, and the version are extracted according to the payload structure of the input S3 event.

 ```ballerina
 import ballerina/system;